A Better Job Application

 Biddenly Real Estate

 Biddenly, an apartment rental start-up in San Francisco, fired an important first volley last year by re-imagining the ubiquitous Craigslist housing posting.
 I worked with one of the founders to help launch the real estate division.
-It was my responsibility to envision what a for-sale listing might look like by applying the same fundamental principles of clean, informative design and to develop a minimum viable prototype to facilitate conversations with realtors and customers during our feedback gathering phase.
+It was my responsibility to envision what a for-sale listing might look like by applying the same fundamental principles of clean, informative design and to develop a minimum viable prototype to gather feedback with realtors and customers.

 Anyone who has ever shopped for a home with a realtor has suffered through the barely comprehensible data dump that is the MLS listing.
-Our goal for the design was to dramatically improve the user experience by presenting a clearly structured, information-rich interface that captures what the ideal home sales listing might look like.
+Our goal for the design was to dramatically improve the user experience by presenting a clearly structured interface that captures what the ideal home sales listing might look like.
 Despite the density of information that home listings entail, the design should still feel clean and minimal, with the most important facts presented first.
-The landing screen should quickly allow users to decide whether to explore further or move on.
-Lastly, we really wanted to capture the experience of physically touring a home.

 Present the Right Information at the Right Time

-At the very top are the key facts that allow someone to make a quick judgment about the home -- Can I afford it?
+The landing screen should quickly allow users to decide whether to explore further or move on -- Can I afford it?
 Is it big enough for my family?
 What does it look like, inside and out?
-Less important details are collapsed in the default view to draw emphasis to the ones that are more likely relevant -- for example, the type of basement is usually more important to a homebuyer than whether there is an attic, the parking structure and number of spaces matters more than the driveway material, and utilities information tends to be similar for homes in an area and don't provide meaningful differentiation.
+Less important details are collapsed in the default view to draw emphasis to the ones that are more likely relevant -- e.g. information about the basement is usually more important than the attic, the parking structure and number of spaces matters more than the driveway material.

 Provide Multiple Entry Points